tailwarden/komiser/CONTRIBUTING.md

   file="komiser.db"
 ```

-You can find more options in our [Quickstart Guide](https://docs.komiser.io/getting-started/quickstart).
-It shows you how to connect to PostreSQL and other things.
+> You can find more options in our [Quickstart Guide](https://docs.komiser.io/getting-started/quickstart).
+> For example it shows you how to connect to PostreSQL and other things.

 **Edit the config**